RMIT University

 HECS-HELP loans are available to CSP students to pay the student contribution amount.

-FEE-HELP loans are available to assist eligible full-fee paying domestic students.
+FEE-HELP loans are available to assist eligible full-fee paying domestic students with the cost of a university program.